 You pay for either monthly or annual premiums.
 If the policyholder dies, the insurance provider will hand the death benefit to the beneficiary.

 Getting life insurance for your child is straightforward.
 You don’t have to drag your kids for physical assessment.
 Instead, complete the application form and pay off the premiums over time.

 If the 529 college savings plan is all about your kids’ education, HSA goes toward medical costs.
 Plus, there are no taxes to pay on every contribution.

 An HSA focuses on any of the children’s medical expenses.
 It includes dental, vision, and prescription drug care.

 To invest in your kids’ future with HSA, determine your eligibility.
 Qualified applicants don’t have health coverage and Medicare benefits.
 Also, your child must be HDPD certified and not dependent on tax returns.

 HSA is a beneficial investment for your kid.
 It secures their health just like 529 in their college.

 Explain The Importance Of Investing

 Investment is not a topic tackled in just one sitting.
 Talk about it often and consistently.
-Nurture interest in mutual funds, the stock market, real estate and cryptocurrency.
+Nurture interest in mutual funds, the stock market, real estate and research on how to invest in cryptocurrency.
 Talk about the differences between these different asset classes.
-Explain the pros and cons like how real estate is a long term stable investment while others like cryptocurrency have price volatility.
+Explain the pros and cons, like how real estate is a long-term stable investment while others, like cryptocurrency have price volatility.
 Explain every detail in the children’s understanding.
-Avoid using jargon, rather converse with straightforward language.
+Avoid using jargon; rather, converse with straightforward language.
 It will be more fun and engaging.